alvarouc/polyssifier/README.md

 Polyssifier
 ===========

-Polyssifier runs a multitude of machine learning classifiers on your data.
-It reports scores, confusion matrices, predictions, and a plot of the scores ranked by classifier performance.
+Polyssifier runs a multitude of machine learning classifiers on your data, reports scores, confusion matrices, predictions, and plots the scores ranked by classifier performance.

 ## Installation
 ```bash